Carl Moon

-Carl Moon (October 5, 1878 – June 24, 1948) was an American photographer, book and magazine illustrator, painter and writer focused on Native American subjects.
-He has been called "the imitator of Edward Curtis" and "the last of the great early photographers to go west."
+Carl Everton Moon (October 5, 1878 – June 24, 1948) was an American photographer, book and magazine illustrator, painter and writer focused on Native American subjects.
+He has been called "the imitator of Edward Curtis" and "the last of the great early photographers to go west".

-Early career
+Early life and early career

 Carl Everton Moon (or Karl, as he spelled his name prior to anti-German sentiment during World War I) was born in Wilmington, Ohio, on October 5, 1878.
 After serving two years in the Ohio National Guard, he became a photographer's apprentice.
 He studied the trade for six years in Ohio and West Virginia.
 In 1903, he set up his own studio in Albuquerque, New Mexico.
 The move was precipitated by the fact his first wife Bessie Wilson had contracted tuberculosis.
 At the time, a hot, dry climate was thought to be an effective cure.
 In addition, as a boy, Moon had determined to head West after reading James Fenimore Cooper's adventure stories.

 Bessie died shortly after their arrival in Albuquerque.
 Moon began his work with the Indians alone.

 From 1903 to 1907, he made photographs and oil paintings of Pueblo peoples in the area.
 As a painter, he studied with visiting artists Thomas Moran, Frank Sauerwein and Louis Akin.
 Moon's studio was close to several Native American villages; many of the inhabitants came into town to sell beadwork, buckskin leather goods, pottery and silver jewelry.
 He slowly gained their trust.
 The Indians began coming to Moon's studio and, in turn, he visited them in their communities, sometimes spending weeks at a time.
 Using the heavy, clumsy cameras of the period, he started making photographic "art studies" as he called them.

 From 1905 to 1906, Moon had a short-lived partnership with Albuquerque businessman Thomas F. Keleher in the Moon-Keleher Studio.
 When the partnership dissolved, Moon continued his work, photographing chosen portrait subjects in a posed, romantic style.
 He published and exhibited many of the photographs nationally, including a show at the Museum of Natural History in New York.
 As a result of a meeting with publisher James Adams Thayer, Moon's photos appeared on the covers of Ridgway Magazine, The Literary Digest, Century, The Burr McIntosh Monthly and The New York Times.
 The photographs and paintings soon came to the notice of President Theodore Roosevelt who invited Moon to show them at the White House.